vohai2003/hdp_data_tutorials/tutorials/hdp/interactive-query-for-hadoop-with-apache-hive-on-apache-tez/tutorial.md

 ## Track Hive on Tez Jobs

-You can track your Hive on Tez jobs in HDP Sandbox Web UI as well.
-Please go to : [http://sandbox-hdp.hortonworks.com:8088/ui2](http://sandbox-hdp.hortonworks.com:8088/ui2/#/cluster-overview) and track your jobs while running or post to see the details under the application tab.
+You can track your Hive on Tez jobs in HDP Sandbox Web UI as well by navigating to  [http://sandbox-hdp.hortonworks.com:8088/ui2](http://sandbox-hdp.hortonworks.com:8088/ui2/#/cluster-overview), here you can observe the running state of the queries we just experimented with, as well as the engine used in the background.

 ![all_applications](assets/all_applications.jpg)